United Kingdom Atomic Energy Authority

 The United Kingdom Atomic Energy Authority is a UK government research organisation responsible for the development of fusion energy.
-It is an executive non-departmental public body of the Department for Business, Energy and Industrial Strategy (BEIS).
+It is an executive non-departmental public body of the Department for Energy Security and Net Zero (DESNZ).

 The authority focuses on United Kingdom and European fusion energy research programmes at Culham in Oxfordshire, including the world's most powerful operating fusion device, the Joint European Torus (JET).
 The research aims to develop fusion power as a commercially viable, environmentally responsible energy source for the future.

 A record 59 megajoules of sustained fusion energy was demonstrated by scientists and engineers working on JET in December 2021.
+In JET's final deuterium-tritium experiments (DTE3), high fusion power was consistently produced for 5 seconds, resulting in a ground-breaking record of 69 megajoules using a mere 0.2 milligrams of fuel.
+JET has now ceased operating and decommissioning has commenced.

 United Kingdom Atomic Energy Authority owns the Culham Science Centre and has a stake in the Harwell Campus, and is involved in the development of both sites as locations for science and innovation-based business.

 On its formation in 1954, the authority was responsible for the United Kingdom's entire nuclear programme, both civil and defence, as well as the policing of nuclear sites.
 It made pioneering developments in nuclear (fission) power, overseeing the development of nuclear technology and performing much scientific research.
 However, since the early 1970s its areas of work have been gradually reduced, with functions transferred to other government organisations as well as to the private sector.

 UKAEA has also been involved in undertaking safety and reliability assessments for outside bodies, due to its long running experience in such work within the nuclear field.

 History

-The authority was established on 19 July 1954 when the Atomic Energy Authority Act 1954 received Royal Assent and gave the authority the power "to produce, use and dispose of atomic energy and carry out research into any matters therewith".
+The authority was established on 19 July 1954 when the Atomic Energy Authority Act 1954 received royal assent and gave the authority the power "to produce, use and dispose of atomic energy and carry out research into any matters therewith".

 The United Kingdom Atomic Energy Authority was formed from the Ministry of Supply, Department of Atomic Energy and inherited its facilities and most of its personnel on its formation.

 The first chairman was Sir Edwin Plowden, with board members running the three major divisions: